wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 pattern
 ^^^^^^^

 Default index pattern to use on the app.
-If there's no valid index patterns on Elasticsearch, the app will automatically create one with the name indicated in this option.
+If there's no valid index patterns on Elasticsearch, the Wazuh Kibana plugin will automatically create one with the name indicated in this option.

 +--------------------+-------------------------+
 | **Default value**  | wazuh-alerts-*          |